spydx/equinor-ctf-2024/writeups/misc/Leftovers/munintrollet/README.md

 >	[...]
 >done
 >```
-* For each iteration, try to decrypt the un-believable "*master class secret*" using the current day, and check the exit code for decryption command after success.
+* For each iteration, try to decrypt the un-believable "*master class secret*" using the current day, and check the exit code for decryption command success.
 >```bash
 >ITER=$(($(date -d "$DATE" +%s) / 1000000))
 >echo "Trying with ITER=$ITER for date $DATE"